Mechanical stress induced by the polymerisation of an active gel near a surface: Steady state actin layer.

 \subsection{Incompressible limit.}

 The case of an incompressible viscous actin gel was derived in \cite{Mihali2025} and is merely recalled below.
 The density is constant and equal to $\rho^*$, and the velocity field away from a flat surface is $\boldsymbol{v_0}=v_p(1-z/h_0)\boldsymbol{e}_z$ where $h_0=v_p/k_d$ is the gel thickness fixed by actin turnover.
-In that framework, the normal stress exerted by a polymerizing actin layer on a sinusoidal deformed membrane can be obtained analytically and does not depend on the friction parameter at linear order $\xi$:
+In that framework, the normal stress exerted by a polymerizing actin layer on a sinusoidal deformed membrane can be obtained analytically and does not depend on the friction parameter $\xi$ at linear order:

-In the absence of polymerisation modulation ($\delta v_p=0$), the normal stress exerted by the gel acts to reduce the membrane deformations.
+In the absence of polymerization modulation ($\delta v_p=0$), the normal stress exerted by the gel acts to reduce the membrane deformations.
 It is negative (pushing) at the hills and positive (pulling) at the valleys of the deformed membrane, stabilising the flat membrane shape.
 It exhibits two different scaling laws depending on the ratio of gel thickness over deformation length scale $q h_0$:

 The stress is proportional to the local membrane curvature $C_q=-q^2 u_q$ in the large wavelength limit, and proportional to $|q|u_q$ in the small wavelength limit.
-These two scaling behaviours originate from the fact the the actin flow is modulated over the entire gel thickness for thin layers ($q h_0<1$) and is confined to a thickness $\sim 1/q$ for thick layers $q h_0>1$.
-They can readily be understood from the fact that incompressibility creates an isotropic negative pressure (suction) within the gel, which takes the form $P=-2\eta k_d$ for a flat membrane \cite{Mihali2025}, the normal stress $\sigma_{zz}$ vanishes because of the zero stress condition at the free surface, but there is a tangential stress $\sigma_{xx}=-P$.
+These two scaling regimes arise because actin flow is modulated across the entire gel thickness in thin layers ($q h_0<1$), whereas in thick layers ( $q h_0>1$) it is confined to a boundary layer of depth $\sim 1/q$.
+Both limits follow intuitively from the role of incompressibility, which generates an isotropic negative pressure — effectively a suction — throughout the gel, equal to $P=-2\eta k_d$ for a flat membrane \cite{Mihali2025}.
+The normal stress $\sigma_{zz}$ vanishes because of the zero stress condition at the free surface, but there is a tangential stress $\sigma_{xx}=-P$.
 On a curved surface, the normal stress is essentially given by a Laplace law: $\sigma_{nn}=-PlC_q$, where $l\sim{\rm Min}[h_0,1/q]$ is the thickness over which the curvature is felt.
 This behaviour, shown in Fig.\ref{fig:scalings} (black curve), agrees with the numerical solution of the equations using FEM (black dots in Fig.\ref{fig:scalings}), described in Appendix \ref{appendix-fem}, in the limit of small deformation.